 Since 2019, four 1100 t tunnel boring machines have been carving twin nine-kilometre railway tunnels beneath Melbourne.
-As the machines tackle the final stretch, create spoke to tunnelling specialist Paul Thomas about the challenges involved.
+As the machines tackle the final stretch, create spoke to chartered engineer and tunnelling specialist Paul Thomas about the challenges involved.

 The 6.3 m-diameter tunnels and five new stations will add a new rail line to ease pressure on Melbourne’s busy train network.
 Combined with the new High Capacity Metro Trains, the aim is to increase peak hour capacity by half a million passengers per week.